Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Connecting_to_Rainbow_XMPP_Mode.md

          }
     },
     "testOutdatedVersion": true, //Parameter to verify at startup if the current SDK Version is the lastest published on npmjs.com.
+     "requestsRate":{ // rate limit of the http requests to server.
+            "maxReqByIntervalForRequestRate": 600, // nb requests during the interval.
+            "intervalForRequestRate": 60, // nb of seconds used for the calcul of the rate limit.
+            "timeoutRequestForRequestRate": 600 // nb seconds Request stay in queue before being rejected if queue is full.
+        },
     // IM options
     "im": {
         "sendReadReceipt": true, // If it is setted to true (default value), the 'read' receipt is sent automatically to the sender when the message is received so that the sender knows that the message as been read.